 The other is to avoid drinking alcohol before bed.
 When your body is busy processing alcohol it has trouble getting past light sleep and into deep sleep.
 This is especially problematic because a large portion of your deep sleep usually occurs in the first sleep cycle, which is the one most disrupted by alcohol consumed prior to falling asleep.
 Learn More: How to Get More Deep Sleep

 Monitor your Deep Sleep with WHOOP

 WHOOP tracks your sleep in detail each night, telling you exactly how much time you spend in each stage of sleep.
 You also see the trends over time in just your restorative sleep for a closer look at how much you're getting and when for insights into what may impact it.
-There’s also a Sleep Coach in the app which uses your natural circadian rhythm to make recommendations for bed and wake times each day in order to maximize the quality of your sleep.
+There’s also a Sleep Planner in the app which uses your natural circadian rhythm to make recommendations for bed and wake times each day in order to maximize the quality of your sleep.
 WHOOP will let you know how much deep sleep you’re getting and help you better understand what you can do to get more of it.
 THE WHOOP APP SHOWS HOW MUCH TIME YOU SPEND IN DEEP SLEEP EACH NIGHT.